mariuscaptari/chatapp/README.md

 3. User types message and sends it to the current chat room
 4. Backend receives message from frontend
 5. Backend broadcasts message to all subscribers of channel
-6. Backend stores message in database
+6. Backend stores message in database asynchronously

 ## Multi-tier architecture tech stack